-- Best Start to Life adequate
+- Best Start to Life unsatisfactory

-- o Working Life adequate
+- Working Life adequate

-- o Environmental Wellbeing good
+- Environmental Wellbeing adequate

-- o Living Well adequate
+- Living Well adequate

-Based on the judgements identified in the four wellbeing themes the overall judgement was adequate with the Council's comparative position lower than the Wales median, with some rates of improvement and/or evidence of some positive impact on change to outcomes.
+Based on the judgements identified in the four wellbeing themes the overall judgement was adequate where strengths outweigh weaknesses, but important aspects require improvement.

-The Council's Annual Performance report for 2018/19 will be presented to full Council in October 2019.
-During 2018/19 however an update on performance for all four wellbeing themes was reported to the Governance and Performance Scrutiny Committee outlining the current position for each theme based on a set of key performance indicators and targets for improvement.
-Links to the reports are as follows.
+The Council's Annual Performance report for 2019/20 is planned to be presented to full Council in October 2020.
+During 2019/20 however an update on performance for all four wellbeing themes was reported to the Governance and Performance Scrutiny Committee outlining the current position for each theme based on a set of key performance indicators and targets for improvement.
+These reports are detailed below and can be accessed from the Council's website at www.merthyr.gov.uk.